aksurcos/project-1/README.md

 ### Inspration and Thanking
 - Thank you to my mentor Brian Macharia who was so helpful with critical advices as a professional.
 - Thank you to my dear spouse Mert Can Coskuner who helped me to understand git commands.
-- Thank you to all helpful Slack Community.
+- Thank you to all helpful Slack Code Institute Community.